Who is responsible?

 If your house or land is damaged, you may be able to make a claim with your insurance company or EQC.
 You can find out more about what’s covered here.
 EQC have a set of rules and criteria, so you will need to lodge a claim with them to find out if you’re covered.

 Get professional advice

 Contact a local engineering consultancy to provide advice.
+If you have insurance, and the claim is valid, they should arrange this for you.
 Ask for a Professional Engineering Geologist (with PEngGeol registration) or Geotechnical Engineer (with CPEng registration).